Cape Town to Victoria Falls Overland Camping Safari

 Day 18 - Chobe National Park

-Activity Package: Chobe National Park boat cruise and Chobe National Park game drive.
+Optional Activity: Chobe National Park game drive.

 Day 19 - Victoria Falls

-Activity Package: Victoria Falls National Park Entry.
+Optional Activity: Victoria Falls National Park Entry.

-With the many activities on offer in Victoria Falls, today is the perfect day for the adventure that most suits your style.
+Your tour comes to an end after breakfast and with the many activities on offer in Victoria Falls, today is the perfect day for the adventure that most suits your style.
 Whether rafting the mighty Zambezi River or enjoying a flight over the Falls, this is your day to enjoy the many attractions on offer in Victoria Falls (at own expense).
 (B)

 Dates and Pricing

 - 25 Mar 23 - 31 Dec 23 $3,820 $4,015